-Protocol - What you must do Guidance Learning to enhance personal safety in the home including basic knowledge about home repair and avoiding common hazards; Learning to avoid danger and to defuse volatile interpersonal situations; Learning basic non-lethal self-protection techniques; Having a stable place to live upon discharge, with a primary and backup discharge plan to minimize the likelihood of homelessness resulting from a disrupted plan; Having trusted friends who can offer temporary sanctuary, if needed; and Making concerted efforts toward permanence for every youth prior to discharge, including learning about adult adoption procedures.
-Outcome #3: Youth is Attaining or has Attained Academic or Vocational Educational Goals in Keeping with their Interests or Abilities 1.
+Protoc ol - What you must do Guidance 3.
+The youth has not been victimized since discharge.
+Some examples of program elements include: • Learning about housing/utility costs for various types of housing in the intended home community; • Learning to evaluate safety; using police and crime statistics, news reports, etc. as resources to learn about the location of safe neighborhoods; • Learning to enhance personal safety in the home including basic knowledge about home repair and avoiding common hazards; • Learning to avoid danger and to defuse volatile interpersonal situations; • Learning basic non-lethal self-protection techniques; • Having a stable place to live upon discharge, with a primary and backup discharge plan to minimize the likelihood of homelessness resulting from a disrupted plan; • Having trusted friends who can offer temporary sanctuary, if needed; and • Making concerted efforts toward permanence for every youth prior to discharge, including learning about adult adoption procedures.
+Outco ne #3: Youth is Attaining or has Attained Academic or Vocational Educational Goals in Keeping with their Interests or Abilities 1.
 Youth is on or above grade level or, if not, is receiving assistance to attain grade level.
 2. Youth's stated educational and vocational goals are openly explored.
 3. Education/vocational training is reasonable given level of academic/vocational ability and interests.
-Some examples of program elements include: Proactive remedial academic assistance for youth who are not achieving grade level: educational testing, tutoring, computer-based learning, vocational interest/ability testing, tutoring based on academic deficits etc.; • Early exposure to a variety of academic/vocational schools and possible means to attend those schools;

-Protoc ol - What you must do Guidance • Positive reinforcement for achievement of steps toward personal academic and/or vocational goals- recognition, rewards, privileges, etc.; and • Developing strong working relationships between the local child welfare agency and the public school to establish in-school mentors and advocates for participating youth.
-Outco me #4: Youth has Connections to a Positive Personal Support System 1.
-Youth has a broad-based personal support system of at least 5 adult supporters who are not related to the agency and who are personally interested and invested in the youth's future.
-2. Youth has a responsible caring adult outside the child welfare system to call on for support or advice.
+Protocol - What you must do Guidance Some examples of program elements include: • Proactive remedial academic assistance for youth who are not achieving grade level: educational testing, tutoring, computer- based learning, vocational interest/ability testing, tutoring based on academic deficits etc.; • Early exposure to a variety of academic/vocational schools and possible means to attend those schools; Positive reinforcement for achievement of steps toward personal academic and/or vocational goals- recognition, rewards, privileges, etc.; and • Developing strong working relationships between the local child welfare agency and the public school to establish in-school mentors and advocates for participating youth.
+Outcome #4: Youth has Connections to a Positive Personal Support System Youth has a broad-based personal support system of at least 5 adult supporters who are not related to the agency and who ar personally interested and invested in the youth's future. e 2.
+Youth has a responsible caring adult outside the child welfare system to call on for support or advice.
 3. Youth has consistent, welcoming place to visit, if desired.
-Some examples of program elements include: • Helping all youth to seek out lifetime connections and permanence while in care and beyond; providing information on adult adoptions to youth and adults that are in family-like relationships; • Build on the youth's existing support system; • Build tribal connections for American Indian youth; • Assure cultural connections as appropriate to individual self-identity; • Provide opportunities to meet responsible caring adults, e.g. through volunteerism, faith communities, athletics, clubs, etc.; • Re-explore birth family, former foster families, etc. as potential support resources; • Involve youth in activities that build healthy life-long interests; and
+Some examples of program elements include: • Helping all youth to seek out lifetime connections and permanence while in care and beyond; providing information on adult adoptions to youth and adults that are in family-like relationships; • Build on the youth's existing support system; Build tribal connections for American Indian youth;